mpdroid/NotateML/README.md

    ・Tap the "Reset" button in the bottom panel to  restore image and annotations to the original state before editing ・The cropped image dimensions and visible area dimensions in pixels are displayed above the image at all times
     TAGGING
-   ・Drag with one finger or stylus to draw bounding boxes around the objects of interest ・Long press on the box to select an existing annotation ・Pick a label to assign a label to the currently selected bounding box ・Or tap the red Delete button to remove the selected annotation ・Tap anywhere outside the selected box to unselect  it ・Tap the "Reset" button to  restore image and annotations to the original state before editing ・Tap the "Done" button to complete annotating the image
+   ・Drag with one finger or stylus to draw bounding boxes around objects of interest ・Long press on a box to select an existing annotation ・Use the picker  to assign a label to the selected bounding box ・Or tap the red Delete button to remove the selected box ・Tap anywhere outside the selected box to unselect  it ・Tap the "Reset" button to  restore image and annotations to the original state before editing ・Tap the "Done" button to complete annotating the image